symfony/symfony-docs/components/console/events.rst

 After the command has been executed, the ``ConsoleEvents::TERMINATE`` event is dispatched.
-It can be used to do any actions that need to be executed for all commands or to cleanup what you initiated in the ``ConsoleEvents::COMMAND`` command (like sending logs, closing a database connection, sending emails, ...).
+It can be used to do any actions that need to be executed for all commands or to cleanup what you initiated in a ``ConsoleEvents::COMMAND`` listener (like sending logs, closing a database connection, sending emails, ...).
 A listener might also change the exit code.

 Listeners receive a